Own-Data-Privateer/hoardy-web/extension/README.md

-# What is `Hoardy-Web`?
+# What is `Hoardy-Web` Web Extension?

 `Hoardy-Web` is a Web Extension browser add-on that passively captures and collects dumps of `HTTP` requests and responses (see [`WRR` file format](../doc/data-on-disk.md)) as you browse the web, and then archives them to your `Downloads` directory, your own private archiving server (like [`hoardy-web-sas`](../simple_server/)), or your browser's local storage.

-Or, practically speaking, you install this and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.
+Practically speaking, you install this and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.
+`Hoardy-Web` has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless explicitly configured otherwise to, e.g., minimize writes to disk instead).

 In other words, this extension implements an in-browser half of your own personal private passive [Wayback Machine](https://web.archive.org/) that archives everything you see, including `HTTP POST` requests and responses (e.g. answer pages of web search engines), as well as most other `HTTP`-level data (`AJAX`/`JSON RPC`/etc).